Magnettah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script for shell I/O redirections
+A script that prints “Hello, World”, followed by a new line to the standard output